Recruiting College Graduates: How SMBs Can Succeed

 3. Provide a path upward

-Career advancement is important to college grads – in fact, 76% of Gen Z believes they should be promoted within a year of starting their first job.
+Career advancement is important to college grads – in fact, many Gen Zers believe they should be promoted within a year of starting a job.

 As you recruit and interview recent graduates, be sure to clearly define the career trajectory that your organization can offer.
 And once the candidates transition to becoming employees, trainers and managers should help the new hires outline potential career paths at the company, with definitive steps on how they can get there.